CawaAlreadyTaken/uni.advanced_programming.project.frontend/README.md

 # Step 3: Install the necessary dependencies.
 npm i

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server.
+One should start a frontend for each client.
+# 	  For starting client <CLIENT_ID>, run:
+npm run dev<CLIENT_ID>

+# For instance:
-npm run dev
+npm run dev6
 ```

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

 - Vite
 - TypeScript
 - React
 - shadcn-ui
 - Tailwind CSS

+## Contributors
+This project was developed by:

+- Federico De Santi
+- Wendelin Falschlunger
+- Nathan Perdoux
+- Daniele Cabassi

+## Contacts

+- federico.desanti@studenti.unitn.it
+- wendelin.falschlunger@studenti.unitn.it
+- nathan.perdoux@studenti.unitn.it
+- daniele.cabassi@studenti.unitn.it